-Welcome to the official blog for the University of Colorado Technology Transfer Office (TTO).
-Here, we will keep you up-to-date on TTO news and events, and share our perspective on the research and technology coming out of the University.
+Welcome to the official blog for the University of Colorado Technology Transfer Office.
+Here, we will keep you up-to-date on CU Tech Transfer news and events, and share our perspective on the research and technology coming out of the university.
 We will also share information about the tech transfer community in general, and in Colorado.

 To find out more about CU, please visit the link section below; you can also contact us byemailor visit ourmain website to find a specific person or office.